ddc-java/ddc-day/site.md

 * A credits section, listing

     * author(s) of the instructional content;
-    * CNMI/DDC copyright assertion on instructional content, with all rights reserved;
+    * CNMI copyright assertion on instructional content, with all rights reserved;
     * author(s) of any included source code (Java, Kotlin, Groovy, SQL, Python, XML, etc.);
-    * CNMI/DDC copyright assertion on code content (if any), with Apache 2.0 license.
+    * CNMI copyright assertion on code content (if any), with Apache 2.0 license.

 #### Example